 - Zest both limes, ensuring you are ONLY getting the green part of the peel and not the white part.

-- Cut the limes through the middle (horizontal) and using a juicer, get all the juice out.
+- Cut the limes through the middle (horizontally) and get all the juice out using a juicer.

-- Add all the zest, juice, granulated garlic and salt to the sour cream and whisk well to combine.
+- Add all the zest, juice, granulated garlic, and salt to the sour cream and whisk well to combine.
 Place in the refrigerator until it’s time to serve.
-Note that letting the lime crema sit for at least 4 hours helps the flavors to meld together better, but you can enjoy it right away too.
+Letting the lime crema sit for at least 4 hours helps the flavors meld together better, but you can enjoy it right away too.

 - Store leftover lime crema in the original sour cream container and label it!